Tabitha Smith: Peter Wisdom

 In the meantime, the sudden power loss really hit home for Cannonball, as to just how little they had been doing lately to help mutant-kind.
 He got back in touch with Pete Wisdom, and together they devised a plan for reactivating X-Force as a covert strike team.
 Meltdown, along with Warpath and Bedlam, agreed to enter into this new arrangement, and they took up residence in an abandoned Nevada Hulkbuster base for extensive retraining for martial combat and the use of their powers.
-In particular, Tabitha learned how to direct the explosive force of her power into streams of guided energy, and was also heavily trained in computer hacking and manipulating digital information.
-The revamped X-Force fought the shadow wars that other people couldn't even see, against the likes of meat-spore storm-troopers, mutagenic bioreactors, and assassins who carried the mutant gene for murder.
-After she almost lost Sam to that last threat, Meltdown confessed she couldn't bear to see him die, and the two of them became lovers again.
-While most of their missions were successful, they weren't without their share of troubles - Wisdom was apparently killed on their first mission back in San Francisco since leaving, and on two separate occasions their enemies tried to kill them in massive explosions.
+In particular, Tabitha learned how to direct the explosive force of her power into streams of guided energy and was also heavily trained in computer hacking and manipulating digital information.

-The team's undercover status turned out to be a weakness, though, for some new organization consisting of mutants that wanted to get rich and famous thought the name was up for grabs.
-After buying legal rights to use "X-Force" as their name, this group went public and soon became popular.
-When the original X-Force learned of this, they came out of hiding and confronted the new guys about the name and violating the original concept behind the team, it was already too late.
-Apparently, the original X-Force disbanded after this, retreating from their recent hardcore offensive stance on mutant issues.
-Sam and Tabitha also went their separate ways.